 Glowroot Java Application Monitoring Pricing At Scale

 For a midsized SaaS company ingesting 10 TB of telemetry data per month across 50 hosts, Glowroot itself remains free since it’s open source.
-However, operating costs fall on the team — such as provisioning servers, databases, and storage to handle 10 TB/month of metrics and traces.
+However, operating costs fall on the team — such as provisioning servers, databases, and storage to handle 10 TB of metrics and traces per month.
 Depending on infrastructure choice, this can add $500–$1,000/month in hidden costs for storage and management.
 While Glowroot is cost-effective for smaller teams, it lacks the scalability, enterprise features, and compliance controls of platforms like CubeAPM.

 Tech Fit